Singularities of the Chern-Ricci flow: Introduction

-Suppose that the flows~\eqref{crf} exists on maximal interval $[0,T_{\max})$ with $T_{\max}<\infty$, so the flow develops a singularity at finite time.
-Tosatti-Weinkove~\cite[Question 6.1]{tosatti2022chern} ask the following question \begin{question} Do singularities of the Chern-Ricci flow develop precisely along closed analytic subvarieties of $X$? \end{question} In the K\"ahler setting, this question was posed by Feldman-Ilmanen-Knopf~\cite{feldman2003rotationally} and affirmatively answered by Collins-Tosatti~\cite{collins2015kahler}.
-When $X$ is a compact complex surface and $\omega_0$ is Gauduchon, i.e., $\dc\omega_0=0$, the Chern-Ricci flow preserves Gauduchon (pluriclosed) condition, in particular, the limiting form $\alpha_{T_{\max}}=\omega_0-T_{\max}\textrm{Ric}(\omega_0)$ is Gauduchon.
-The answer is thus affirmative in this case, due to Gill-Smith~\cite{gill2013chern} (also~\cite{tosatti2013chern,tosatti2022chern}) where they proved singularities of the Chern-Ricci flow form a finite union of disjoint (-1)-curves.
-We partially answer this question when the limiting form $\alpha_{\tmax}$ is {\em uniformly non-collapsing}: We mention that when $\omega_0$ is a Gauduchon metric on compact complex surface $X$ the latter condition is equivalent to $\int_X\alpha_{\tmax}^2>0$.
-We say in such a case that the Chern-Ricci flow is {\em volume non-collapsing} at time $\tmax$, otherwise we say that the flow is {\em volume collapsing}; cf.~\cite{tosatti2013chern}).
-As also mentioned in~\cite{tosatti2022chern} the question is trivial when the flow is volume collapsing.
-We generalize the result to higher dimensional manifold $X$ which admits a Hermitian metric $\omega_X$ such that $v_{+}(\omega_X)<+\infty$ (cf. Definition~\ref{def; mass}).
-The latter automatically holds in the case of compact complex surfaces. \begin{bigthmm} Let $(X,\omega_0)$ be a compact complex $n$-dimensional manifold with $v_+(\omega_0)<+\infty$.
-Assume that the Chern-Ricci flow~\eqref{crf} starting at $\omega_0$ exists on the maximal interval $[0,T_{\max})$ with $T_{\max}<\infty$, and that the limiting form $\alpha_{T_{\max}}$ is uniformly non-collapsing, i.e.,
+The following question was asked by Feldman--Ilmanen--Knopf~\cite[Question 2, page 204]{feldman2003rotationally} for the K\"ahler--Ricci flow and by Tosatti--Weinkove~\cite[Question 6.1]{tosatti2022chern} for the Chern--Ricci flow. \begin{question} Do singularities of the Chern--Ricci flow form a union of all analytic subvarieties of $X$ for which the volume shrinks to zero as $t\to T_{\max}$? \end{question} In the K\"ahler setting, this question was affirmatively answered by Collins--Tosatti~\cite{collins2015kahler}.
+When $X$ is a compact complex surface and $\omega_0$ is Gauduchon, i.e., $\dc\omega_0=0$, the Chern--Ricci flow preserves Gauduchon (pluriclosed) condition, in particular, the limiting form $\alpha_{T_{\max}}=\omega_0-T_{\max}\textrm{Ric}(\omega_0)$ is Gauduchon.
+The answer is thus affirmative in this case, due to Gill--Smith~\cite{gill2015behavior} (cf. also~\cite{tosatti2013chern}) where they proved that singularities of the Chern--Ricci flow form a finite union of disjoint (-1)-curves.